beautiful-code/bc-website/content/articles/rag-precision-filter-2m-context-windows.md

 tech: [gemini, llamaindex, pinecone]
 date: 2025-05-03
 author: BeautifulCode
-keytakeaway: "RAG remains essential in the era of massive context windows by serving as a precision filter that solves cost, latency, and attention distribution challenges while enabling dynamic data access that static context windows cannot provide."
+keytakeaway: "RAG (Retrieval-Augmented Generation) remains essential in the era of massive context windows by serving as a precision filter that solves cost, latency, and attention distribution challenges while enabling dynamic data access that static context windows cannot provide."
 ---

 ### The Evolution from Retrieval to Relevance Engineering